qbrick-cms/qbrick/README.md

 ## Adding custom templates with placeholder bricks

-* Save your partial in `views/kuhsaft/placeholder_bricks/partials/_your_partial.html.haml`
+* Save your partial in `views/qbrick/placeholder_bricks/partials/_your_partial.html.haml`
-* Add translations for your partial in `config/locales/models/kuhsaft/placeholder_brick/locale.yml`
+* Add translations for your partial in `config/locales/models/qbrick/placeholder_brick/locale.yml`

 ```yaml
 de:
   your_partial: Your Partial
 ```

-## Mixing Custom Models/Views/Controllers with Kuhsaft Pages
+## Mixing Custom Models/Views/Controllers with Qbrick Pages

 Use the custom page type: